kylewillcode/mdm-server/README.md

  2. Upload CSR to Apple
     * Go to [Apple's Certificates, Identifiers & Profiles page](https://developer.apple.com/account/ios/certificate/certificateCreate.action).
+    * Select the option to add a new certificate
     * Select MDM CSR under Production.
 If this option is disabled, you will need to contact apple to enable it.
 You can either email apple at devprograms@apple.com or go through the [online contact menu](http://developer.apple.com/contact/).
 In your message, indicate that you are looking to create an MDM Vendor Certificate and need the MDM CSR option enabled on the certificate creation page.
 Apple should respond within one business day according to their contact page.

     ---